nick8325/remarkable-fs/README.rst

 You can find this by opening the settings menu of the reMarkable, choosing "About", scrolling to the very bottom, and finding the paragraph beginning: "To do so, this device acts as a USB ethernet device..."
-If you don't want to have to type in the root password every time you run ``remarkable-fs``, follow the instructions on passwordless login from the `reMarkable wiki`_.
+(If you don't want to have to type in the root password every time you run ``remarkable-fs``, follow the instructions on passwordless login from the `reMarkable wiki`_.)

 .. _reMarkable wiki: http://remarkablewiki.com/index.php?title=Methods_of_access#Setting_up_ssh-keys

-If all goes well, your files will be available in the directory you chose.
+If all goes well, you will find all your documents in the directory you chose.
+You can copy PDF or EPUB files there, and they will appear on the reMarkable; you can also move files around.
 Go wild!

 When you are finished, you can stop ``remarkable-fs`` by pressing ctrl-C.